 We do science not papers.
 Nothing beats the feeling of having just discovered something new about the human mind.
 That feeling you get when knowing something that no-one else is aware of yet.
 Communicating this with others by writing a paper about it, but also via posters or talks, is a great and vitally important way to disseminate your discovery (therefore, whenever someone presents at a conference we hold practice sessions within the lab).
 However, bear in mind that scientific papers are a means and not a goal.
 We are scientists, not paper producers.

 Open Up.
 In the spirit of open science (if you haven’t read False Positive Psychology and the big replication project do so now!), we aim to make all experimental materials, raw data, analysis code (on GitHub and/or OSF) and the resulting manuscript (on BiorXiv) freely accessible.
+In addition, we aim to preregister by default, unless there are sensible reasons not to.
+To aid this, we have a default template that can be used as a starting point.
 Knowing beforehand that you eventually will share this with the scientific community urges you to be a better programmer, and more generally a better scientist.
 This also implies your experiment and analysis pipelines should be properly documented, so that anyone can use your code and raw data to reproduce your findings while being able to understand how you conducted your research.
 This can be daunting at first (“what if I made a mistake in my code and everyone sees it?”), but it will help to build up your confidence and feel comfortable and proud about your work.
 To further promote this, we regularly hold code review sessions within the lab.
 Learning how to use version control, e.g. with github, will be very rewarding once you start working on more than one project or when your computer crashes.
 Having your scripts out there also serves as a proof of your skills.
 To further facilitate this, it is recommendable to have a fixed data organization structure.

 Collaborate.
 The time of ‘one scientist knows it all’, is gone.
 Reach out to others who have the expertise you would like to acquire.
 Don’t hesitate to ask both your direct colleagues as well as leading experts in the field to help you out and collaborate.
 Most experienced researchers are very willing to help out young researchers.
 Talking to others about your research is one of the best ways to advance your research.
 Go on twitter and follow researchers whose work you admire.
 Although everyone in the lab usually has their own research project, there are lots of interactions between members via shared projects, lab meetings, etc. In this sense, our lab is also very open towards external people who want to join for a research internship, to give a presentation about their work, or just come by to talk about research.